Friday, 4 September 2015

 Southern route Westward, Northern route Eastward

-As I mentioned at the beginning of this blog I wanted to meet and interact with the real soles who inhabit the land, not just “the haves” in their SUV’s”.
-Those I met had stories to tell that were as diverse and fascinating as the land itself.
+From the start, I wanted to connect with the real souls of the land, not just "the haves" cruising in their SUVs.
+The people I met had stories as diverse and rich as the landscapes around them.

 Where have all the people gone?

-There are places I’d skip to concentrate more on other places.
-The further west I pushed the more the land seemed to call out and enticed me to get off the beaten track and explore.
+Some places I’d skip in favour of spending more time in others.
+The further west I traveled, the more the land seemed to call to me, luring me off the beaten path and into the unknown.

 Once a busy place, now no one drops by